Dear Friends,

 Last Saturday, three of our North American volunteers arrived in Haiti.
 It was a long process of excitement and disappointment as different contacts kept falling through, but doors finally opened at just the right time.
 We met on the Plateau to talk through what the next steps would be and how Lemuel would be involved.
 It is important for us to assist those in need without changing the direction that Lemuel is already committed to here on the Plateau.
 With the resources we were generously given by Empower Ministries, and other individuals, to help those with immediate needs, our goal was to come up with a plan that will not only be effective in immediate relief but will further the overall mission of Lemuel.

-leaders, into Port-au-Prince to address the immediate needs within the communities we serve.
+After discussing our options, we agreed to send some of our team, including two of our young leaders, into Port-au-Prince to address the immediate needs within the communities we serve.
 To work in Haiti you have to be flexible in your plans.
 There are so many hoops that one must maneuver through in order to make any headway.
 It takes time to assess, plan and execute.

 When we arrived in Port-au-Prince we were not sure exactly what we were going to be able to provide or do.
 We held another meeting with trusted leaders from the community to talk about the possible plans of receiving food aid from larger NGO’s and how we would distribute this help without jeopardizing the security of Lemuel.
 While we were discussing the “possibility” of receiving aid, World Vision called in the middle of our meeting and offered to help us with food that would feed five hundred families.
-This would be able to help
+This would be able to help every child in Lemuel plus many others.

 World Vision personally delivered five hundred sacs of food to our location and from there we distributed the food amongst the five leaders to pass out to their communities.
 While World Vision was generously working with us to process this request for food, we met with other organizations in Haiti to continue getting aid to people.
 Samaritans Purse generously gave us tarps to use for shelter as well as food that we were able to bring up to the Plateau to help aid the Port-au-Prince refugees who are now in the homes of extended family here.